 In addition to the required documents and provincial vehicle inspection noted above in the From Canada section, vehicles coming to BC from the USA also require:

-- An Original Title in the name of the person registering the vehicle that is stamped "OK to Export" from the American Border Services.
+An Original Title in the name of the person registering the vehicle.
 IMPORTANT - You may have to give the U.S. Customs and Border Protection agency 72 Hours notice before taking the vehicle across the border to export.
 More info here: www.riv.ca/USCustoms

 If you are not the registered owner on the vehicles current title, additional paperwork like bills of sale proving continuity of ownership will be required, please call us for more info.